lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 We would like to specifically thank Mike StJohns for his work on an earlier version of this draft.

+We would also like to specifically thank Monty Wiseman for providing the appendix showing how to carry a TPM 2.0 Attestation.

 Finally, we would like to thank Andreas Kretschmer for his feedback based on his implementation experience, and Daniel Migault and Russ Housley for their review comments.